1.Chase Freedom Rise®

 - 1%Cash back on all other purchases

-Earn 1% cash back on all purchases, plus 2% back at gas stations and restaurants (on up to $1,000 combined quarterly).
+Earn 2% cash back at gas stations and restaurants on up to $1,000 in combined purchases per quarter, and unlimited 1% cash back on all other purchases.

 Pros: